 Mekong Packing Essentials

-There are only 3 items that I would highly recommend you pack for your trip to the Mekong Delta – bug spray, sunscreen, and a swimsuit.
+There are only three items that I would highly recommend you pack for your trip to the Mekong Delta – bug spray, sunscreen, and a swimsuit.
 It gets incredibly hot in southern Vietnam so sunscreen is a must.
-You’ll probably also want a sunhat to protect your fact while biking around the villages.
+You’ll probably also want a sunhat to protect your face while biking around the villages.
 And you’ll likely encounter a few mosquitoes in the evenings depending on the time of year that you visit.

 And be sure to check out our complete packing list for Vietnam here!